-In my own work, I had a CEO cancel a national press interview simply because “something else came up.”
+In my own work, I had a CEO client of mine cancel a national press interview simply because “something else came up.”
 It was a miracle I got that one rescheduled.
 The client fired me after the interview.
 Turns out he was just really scared to do national media.
 I figured he knew the value of this, but he just didn’t care.
-(We’re still friends)
+(We’re still friends.)

 You can check out my best startup press ideas for 2021, and have the best ideas in the world, but have a plan in place for when a journalist does reply.
 Walk through every internal step and what success looks like.